atikanoushin/atikanoushin/README.md

 - Into cooking also: love to bake, try popular dishes around the world.
 - constantly pushing the bounderies of what i can build

-##
-“I want to learn, I want to explore from scratch.”

 ## 📫 Connect with me
 [![Email](https://img.shields.io/badge/Email-red?style=for-the-badge&logo=gmail)](mailto:noushin.hasan10@gmail.com)